 As we have been told by none other than The New York Times, the Italian couple found their dream house in Copşa Mare in 2005.
 But the dream was not for sale, at least not to them.
 And yet by Christmas the following year, the Italians owned the house.
 Here is how they did it.

 BEPA bought the Schuller family home (since renamed ‘Green House’) in December 2006, but not from the state.
-In May 2006, the council tenants bought the property from the local council using money lent them by Ionel Vidrasan, a local builder and longterm worker for the Italians.
+In May 2006, the council tenants bought the property from the local council using money lent them by Ionel Vidrasan, a local builder and longterm collaborator with the Italians.
 The tenants defaulted on the loan of RON 42.814 (the equivalent of EUR 12.500 in 2006) and Vidrasan foreclosed on them.
 On 30th August 2006, the house was seized (reference number Biertan 241/2006) and on 9th October 2006, just five months after the tenants had acquired it, the house was acquired by Vidrasan in a public auction.
 Vidrasan then promptly sold the house to BEPA, which became the owner on 18 December 2006.

 It should be noted that on 4th October 2006, that is to say a week before Vidrasan officially acquired the house from his debtors in a public auction, BEPA sold the same people another house in the village.
+An extraordinary coincidence!

 The story of how BEPA acquired the Klosius house, since renamed ‘Orange House’, is remarkably similar.
 The house is one of the loveliest in the village.
 Like the Schuller house, it was not for sale to foreigners.
 And yet by June 2007, it was owned by the Italian couple.